 With a virtual try-on solution, shopping is fun!

-AR enables customers to view and also place products in their spaces before they make purchases.
+AR enables customers to view and place products in their spaces before purchasing.

 “Will the flower vase fit on the table?”, “What will the couch look like in my living room?”

-Customers usually have concerns, as to if an item will fit well into their spaces, luckily with preview placement, the type of questions above can be satisfactorily answered.
+Customers usually have concerns about whether an item will fit well into their spaces; luckily, with preview placement, the questions above can be satisfactorily answered.

-Preview placement provides a shopping experience that even the physical stores don’t provide.
-Because even in brick-and-mortars, customers are not allowed to go away with products just to see how it looks in their environment.
+Preview placement provides a shopping experience that even physical stores don’t provide.
+Because even in brick-and-mortar, customers are not allowed to go away with products just to see how it looks in their environment.

-Brands like IKEA have integrated AR and their customers can now virtually place furniture from sofas and lamps to rugs and tables in their spaces, and see how it fits before making the purchase.
+Brands like IKEA have integrated AR, and customers can now virtually place furniture from sofas and lamps to rugs and tables in their spaces and see how it fits before purchasing.

 With preview placement, shopping has been made easy.

 If you are a regular user of Snapchat, there are chances that you’ve used a branded filter at one point or the other.
-Brands like Starbucks, Target, and Mcdonald’s are now using Snapchat’s branded filters.
+Brands like Starbucks, Target, and Mcdonald’s now use Snapchat’s branded filters.